Skip to main content

 Okta

-Let’s go to the Applications panel.
+Let’s go to the Applications > Applications > Browse App Catalog.

-Search for Rootly.
+Search for “Rootly”.

-Click on Add.
+Click on Add Integration.

 Select SAML 2.0.
 Now our app is created let’s go back in Applications > Rootly and click View Setup Instructions: